 - In a globalized world, no country can hope to impose tariffs without affecting its own economic interests.
 Such an increase in tariffs will render goods costlier for domestic customers and also affect producers who are dependent on international supplies.

-- Moreover, the economic uncertainty due to the trade war is already affecting private investment in the U.S.
+- Moreover, economic uncertainty due to the trade war is already affecting private investment in the U.S.

 - It will also isolate the U.S., which has refused to settle differences through serious negotiations.